FamilySearch/gedcomx/specifications/json-format-specification.md

 ## 6.1 Data Type Extensions

-New data types MAY be defined as extensions to the GEDCOM X XML Serialization Format by providing the following:
+New data types MAY be defined as extensions to the GEDCOM X JSON Serialization Format by providing the following:

-* A conceptual data type definition as specified by the GEDCOM X Conceptual Model Section 5.1.
+* A conceptual data type definition as specified by the GEDCOM X Conceptual Model [Section 5.1](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#51-data-type-extensions).
 * A JSON member name for each property of the data type.

 Specifications that define new data types as GEDCOM X JSON extensions MUST be published and made freely available and